We will walk through the steps required to set up a Django project in Python.

 source myenv/bin/activate

-This will activate the virtual environment, and you will see (myenv) in your terminal prompt.
+This activates the virtual environment and you would notice (myenv) on your terminal.

-Now that we have created a virtual environment, we can install Django using pip.
-Run the following command:
+Now that we have set up a virtual environment, Django can be installed by using pip.
+Execute the following command:

 pip install Django